Who are we, how do we live/work and what is changing?

 The Mornington Peninsula Shire Community Profile is useful data and information for analysis and research of population trends and characteristics of the Peninsula for research on our community.

-The profile answers the majority of frequently asked socio-demographic questions and assists Council, the general public, students, community groups, organisations, business and investors to become more informed about the community.
+The profile is a great resource for the general public, students, community groups, organisations, business and investors to become more informed about the community.
 It presents data from the Australian Bureau of Statistics (ABS) Census of Population and Housing for the local government area.

 The Community Atlas includes key socio-demographic characteristics for the Mornington Peninsula Shire presented as interactive maps.

-Based on data from the 2011 Census of Population and Housing (Australian Bureau of Statistics), each map is prepared using Census Collector Districts providing the finest level of detail to help identify spatial patterns and trends in our community.
+Based on data from the 2021 Census of Population and Housing (Australian Bureau of Statistics), each map is prepared using mesh blocks providing the finest level of detail to help identify spatial patterns and trends in our community.

 What will the population of the Shire be in 20 years?

-The Mornington Peninsula Shire population and household forecasts present what is driving population change in the community and how the population, age structure and household types will change across the LGA over the period 2006 to 2031.
+The Mornington Peninsula Shire population and household forecasts present what is driving population change in the community and how the population, age structure and household types will change each year between 2011 and 2036.